SamuelOkoth/Github_Search/README.md

 |  User views input |  Repository Display |   Displays user repositories| User is directed to the Github page  |

 ## Support and contact details
-For any inquiries, please reach out to  okothsamuel78@gmail.com
+ please reach out to  okothsamuel78@gmail.com
+For further inquiries
 ## Bugs
 No known bugs.